fluidjeel/traffic-light-2025/project_code_explained.md

 Advanced Conviction & Risk Engine: Before executing a trade, it validates the breakout against a series of bias-free checks, including Time-Anchored Volume Projection and VIX-Adaptive Market Strength.

 htf_simulator_advanced.py (Flagship Weekly Simulator)
-Importance: This is the state-of-the-art, bias-free backtester for the HTF (weekly) strategy.
+Importance: This is the state-of-the-art, bias-free backtester for the HTF (weekly) strategy, now featuring a highly flexible and robust risk management system.

 Accomplishment: It uses a "Scout and Sniper" architecture to cleanly separate the process of identifying a weekly setup from the decision to enter a trade.
 It implements the full suite of advanced conviction filters and saves all its output logs to a dedicated strategy folder (simulator_htf_advanced/).